GIVE TO LAKESIDE SCHOOL

 WE ARE GRATEFUL TO...

-This year, we are grateful for the support of our grant-makers and donors who's support allows us to offer the families in our communities an affordable Waldorf education.
+This year, we are grateful for the support of our grant-makers and donors who's support allows us to support our community's families by offering an affordable Waldorf education during the COVID-19 pandemic.

 In 2019, Lakeside School received grants from the following: